-As both the first Latina and the most senior Democratic woman currently serving on the Committee on Ways and Means, I bring a unique perspective on federal tax issues to my work on tax policy issues.
-I also serve on the Tax Policy Subcommittee of the Ways and Means Committee, focusing much of my time on examining potential changes and improvements to our federal tax code.
+As both the first Latina and the most senior Democratic woman currently serving on the Committee on Ways and Means, I bring a unique perspective on federal tax issues to my work.
+I also serve on the Select Revenue Measures (Tax Policy) Subcommittee of the Ways and Means Committee, focusing much of my time on examining potential changes and improvements to our federal tax code.